top of page

 Our children have been waiting years for legislative protection.

 We need your help to OUTLAW ABA: abusive therapy, restraints, and traumatic isolations in our schools and therapy facilities.
-The ABA community is made of Non-Autistic humans who are making BILLIONS and currently, their voice is louder.
-Yet, ask any actually Autistic human and they will share with you in full detail how ABA destroyed their lives beyond repair.
+The ABA community is made up of non-Autistic individuals who are making BILLIONS, and currently, their voice is louder.
+Yet, ask any actually Autistic person, and they will share with you in full detail how ABA destroyed their lives beyond repair.

-ABA professionals will try to tell you that "their ABA" is different and not abuse.
-They'll rebrand their website with calming colors, diverse stock photography, and tell you it's "what your child needs".
+ABA professionals will try to tell you that "their ABA" is different and not abusive.
+They'll rebrand their websites with calming colors, diverse stock photography, and tell you it's "what your child needs."
 It's still abuse.

-Allowing ABA professionals to repeatedly say their therapy is "different" or "not abuse", is no different than allowing a serial rapist to say their rape isn't violating, that the child needs to be raped and traumatized to learn how to be compliant and "available for learning".
+Allowing ABA professionals to repeatedly say their therapy is "different" or "not abuse" is no different than allowing a serial rapist to say their actions aren't violating, that the child needs to be traumatized to learn how to be compliant and "available for learning."
 ABA is also compared to Gay Conversion Therapy.
-It's forcing the Autistic Human to be something they are not in a painful and dehumanizing way.
+It's forcing the Autistic person to be something they are not in a painful and dehumanizing way.

 GUESS WHAT!?
 Physical restraints are also ABUSE.